Savannah River Site: MOX fuel fabrication facility

+NNSA's Mixed Oxide Fuel Fabrication Facility under construction in 2010.

 The Aiken Chamber of Commerce filed a lawsuit against the federal government claiming they have become a dumping ground for unprocessed weapons grade plutonium for the indefinite future and demanding previously agreed upon payment of contractual non-delivery fines.
-The federal government filed for dismissal and it was granted in February 2017.
-In 2018, the state of South Carolina similarly sued the federal government over the termination of the project, arguing that the DOE had not prepared an environmental impact statement concerning the long-term storage of plutonium in the state and additionally that the government had failed to follow the statutory provisions concerning obtaining a waiver to cease construction on the facility.
+The federal government filed a motion to dismiss that was granted in February 2017.
+In 2018, the state of South Carolina similarly sued the federal government over the termination of the project, arguing that the DOE had not prepared an environmental impact statement concerning the unanticipated long-term storage of plutonium in the state and that the government had failed to follow the statutory provisions concerning obtaining a waiver to cease construction on the facility.
 In January 2019, the Fourth Circuit Court of Appeals rejected South Carolina's suit for lack of standing; in October 2019, the U.S. Supreme Court rejected the state of South Carolina's petition of certiorari, thereby allowing the lower court's ruling to stand and the federal government to terminate construction.

 In May 2018, Energy Secretary Rick Perry informed Congress he had effectively ended the about 70% complete project.
 Perry stated that the cost of a dilute and dispose approach to the plutonium will cost less than half of the remaining lifecycle cost of the MOX plant program.
+Russia had suspended its implementation of the agreement in October 2016, citing delays in the United States' implementation.
 In February 2019, the Nuclear Regulatory Commission (NRC) granted a request to terminate the plant's construction authorization.

-On 3 July 2025 at 2:00 PM, a worker discovered a wasp nest measuring at 1667 becquerels of beta and gamma radiation.
-The nest was built in F-Area, next to liquid waste storage tank 17.
-(Note: reported as 100,000 dpm per 100 cm^{2}) It was sprayed to kill the wasps, then bagged as nuclear waste, though no individual wasps were ever found.
-The report does not say where the contamination came from, only that it is "legacy radioactive contamination not related to a loss of contamination control".
-Though not explicitly stated, it is implied that the contaminants consisted of tritium.
-(Note: The report states "For tritium, the reporting threshold is 10 times the removable contamination values...".
-The reported measurement of the nest is, in fact, exactly ten times the acceptable limit in CFR Title 10 for tritium radionuclides.)
-Because wasps only fly a few hundred feet on average from their nest over their lifetime, it was deemed unlikely that any of them left the facility.
-SRS Watch, a local watchdog group, has been highly critical of the report, calling it "at best incomplete".
-It also criticizes the report for not documenting the type of wasp nest, as that would help explain the source of contamination.